 To learn more about this method, here is a article on the subject.

-With a tool like Inpulseyou can automatically calculate the material cost based on your recipe cards.
-You can make decisions based on the real material cost of your dishes.
-In these times of price instability, access to reliable data in real time allows you to react quickly.
-To learn more, you can talk to one of our experts and book a demonstration of our solution.
+Thanks to a tool like Inpulseyou can automatically calculate material costs based on your recipes.
+You can make decisions based on the actual material cost of your dishes.
+In these times of price instability, having access to reliable data in real time means you can react quickly.
+To find out more, talk to one of our experts and book a demonstration of our solution.